COVID-19 public health information from the US CDC |

 opinion pieces from Fogarty Director Dr. Roger I. Glass.

 Fogarty’s Dr. Ken Bridbord, co-convenor of the conference, quickly sketched out ideas for a new initiative.
 The following year the Center launched the

-AIDS International Training and Research Program, known as AITRP, which provided significant research training to more than 2,000 individuals from more than 100 low- and middle-income countries.
+AIDS International Training and Research Program, known as AITRP, which provided significant research training to more than 2,000 individuals from at least 100 low- and middle-income countries.

-AITRP trainees were empowered with the knowledge, experience, mentors and established network of collaborators they amassed.
-They returned home with increased confidence and ability to help their countries craft and implement locally relevant strategies to tackle HIV/AIDS.
+AITRP trainees, newly empowered with knowledge, experience, mentors and an established network of collaborators, returned home with increased confidence and the ability to help their countries craft and implement locally relevant strategies to tackle HIV/AIDS.
 This enabled them to work as equal scientific partners with their high-income country peers.
 The program also benefited U.S. institutions, as visiting trainees brought an added dimension to classroom discussions with their firsthand knowledge of conditions and needs.
 The connections formed often led to long-term research collaborations and lasting friendships.